 See that small dent…that’s where I messed up!
 But I’ll share the how and the why that happened in the tutorial below!

 It really wasn’t any harder than pouring a rectangle, it just took a little longer to prepare the mold for the concrete!
-This table top is pretty small at only 4’x4′ which was exactly what I needed for my front porch so I can sit out there and enjoy my coffee in the morning!
+This tabletop is pretty small at only 4’x4′ which was exactly what I needed for my front porch so I can sit out there and enjoy my coffee in the morning!
 I ended up giving it to my mom though!
 Lol!

 I really love how the table came together!

-The dark brown of the base with the light gray of the concrete…mmm hmmm…just right! ????
-So you want to make one for yourself or someone else…Mother’s Day is coming up quickly!😅
+The dark brown of the base with the light gray of the concrete…mmm hmmm…just right! 😍 So do you want to make one for yourself or someone else…Mother’s Day is coming up quickly!😅

 Make sure and grab the plans for the DIY Pedestal Base!